modalityone/modality/CONTRIBUTING.md

 The highest [layer](https://docs.modality-project.org/#_layers) of the Modality architecture consists of business-specific modules implementing logic for events, hotels, restaurants etc. Code written here is usually directly represented on-screen.

 - **If you would like to contribute business layer code, feel free to assign yourself to one of our GitHub [issues](https://github.com/modalityproject/modality/issues?q=is%3Aissue+is%3Aopen+label%3A%22business+layer+code%22).**
-- **You may also be interested in raising new, relevant business layer issues, for yourself or others to subsequently implement.**

 ## Writing ecommerce layer code